HearingTechnology/Verhulstetal2018Model/README.md

 5.4 The stimulus level at which the nonlinearity kicks (i.e. the vbm at which compression starts, vbm,30) cannot be changed easily, the vbm thresholds need to be derived from simulations using linear models.
 It is currently set to a fixed BM vel/disp value corresponding to 30-dB pure-tone response at 1 kHz (see line 415,416).

 5.5 Simulating reflection-source emissions should be done in two simulations:
-1. put the irregularities on (has reflection-source and distortion-source)
+a) put the irregularities on (has reflection-source and distortion-source)
-2. put the irregularities off (has distortion-source) subtract the emission waveforms.
+b) put the irregularities off (has distortion-source) subtract the emission waveforms.